KanoYugoro/python-pr-notifier/README.md

 A python script to retrieve a summary of all opened, closed, and in progress pull requests for a given Github repository within some time frame, with email output.

 ## Script Usage
 A simple makefile has been provided to facilitate running this python project.
 Simply type `make run` and this project will scan against PyGithub/PyGithub.
 If you wish to run this script against a different project, execute the main.py file in this directory with the provided arguments in the next section. `make test` and `make test-verbose` will execute the unit tests for this project.
+I am using Python 3.9.2.

 In order to have the output sent as an email, you must create a `credentials.json` file in the same directory as `main.py`.
 This file should look something like this:
 ``` json